This post may contain affiliate links. Please see my disclosure policy for details.

 Alnwick Castle & Gardens

 Fans of Harry Potter may just lose it at Alnwick Castle.
-It was a shooting location and scenes shot here include the famous broomstick flying lessons.
+It was a filming location and scenes filmed here include the famous broomstick flying lessons.

 If you wanted to have a go at flying yourself, you can even learn with their broomstick lessons that take place on select days of the year.